 Additional note disclosures may be needed if the accounting policies or the fiscal year of the component unit differ from those of the government.
-Return to Reference 2

 If the government itself is a component unit, this note should identify the primary government and describe the nature of the relationship.